 Deane & Dr. Pat

-Not all natural cognitive enhancers are herbs and mushrooms.
+Not all natural cognitive enhancers are based on plants.

 Some are amino acids that are building blocks of important neurotransmitters.